-As back-to-school season approaches, I’m reminded of the stress and challenges I faced transitioning my children from the more relaxed summer months to the school-year routine.
-Not only was the adjustment itself difficult for the children, but the “mommy guilt” I felt from trying to maintain my priority focus on my children while also remaining fully invested in my career was particularly overwhelming during this time of year.
+Now that back-to-school season is here, I’m reminded of the stress and challenges I faced transitioning my children from the more relaxed summer months to the school-year routine.
+Not only was the adjustment itself difficult for the children, but the “mommy guilt” I felt from trying to maintain my priority focus on my children while also remaining fully invested in my career was also particularly overwhelming during this time of year.

-- Unplug in the Evening: After coming home from the office, completely let go of work stress and be fully present with your little ones.
-Turn off your mobile device(s) and establish evening rituals with your children, like taking a walk, reading a book together or dancing to fun music.
+After coming home from the office, let go of work stress and be fully present with your little ones.
+Turn off your mobile devices and establish evening rituals with your children, like taking a walk, reading a book together or dancing to fun music.

-- Take Part in Play Pretend Games: When our children were young, my husband and I would allow them to direct us in play time.
+When our children were young, my husband and I would allow them to direct us in playtime.
 We would let them lead, engaging and listening in their imaginary play world.
 This kind of interaction made our children feel loved, respected, seen and heard while also allowing my husband and me to relax and unwind after the workday!
 With our grandchildren, we are delighted to have the opportunity to repeat this fun all over again.

-- Give Back to Others: Helping other people feels good and reminds us of all we have to be grateful for.
+Helping other people feel good reminds us of all we have to be grateful for.
 Getting children involved in giving back at an early age is a meaningful way to spend quality time together and nurture the development of important character traits, such as gratitude, sharing and generosity.
-You can create lasting memories together by doing simple community service projects, like adopting a family to shop for during the holidays or making a home-cooked meal for an elderly neighbor.
+You can create lasting memories together by doing simple community service projects, such as adopting a family to shop for during the holidays or making a home-cooked meal for an elderly neighbor.

-In my experience as a working mother (now grandmother) and the leader of an early education company, I’ve learned that we working parents actually have a unique opportunity to be an example of balance and servant leadership for our children.
-Research supports this as well, as the Harvard Business School recently released the results of a study that found the daughters of working mothers had more successful careers and the sons were more caring with their families.
-Thank goodness, what a breath of fresh air!
+In my experience as a working mother (now grandmother) and the leader of an early education company, I’ve learned that we working parents have a unique opportunity to be an example of balance and servant leadership for our children.